json-everything/json-everything/json-everything.net/wwwroot/md/examples/schemagen/intent.md

 This example shows how to extend schema generation to output a new keyword.

-Suppose we've implemented the [`maxDate` keyword](schema-vocabs.md#defining-a-keyword).
+Suppose we've implemented the `maxDate` keyword (see the "Custom Vocabularies" example).
 Now we need a way to generate schemas that contain it.

-For this we need to create a _ keyword intent_.
+For this we need to create a _keyword intent_.

 ```c#
 public class MaxDateIntent : ISchemaKeywordIntent